What is non-penalty xG (npxG)?

 It's worth being precise here, because it's an easy pair to mix up: npxG is about the quality of shots a team or player took, not about how many goals ended up on the scoreboard.

 For the full model behind xG itself, including what feeds it and how goals compare to xG over a run of matches, see the full expected goals (xG) explainer.
-For the definitions of the two stats we do track instead, see what is a shot on target and what is a big chance.
+For the definitions of two stats that sit alongside xG on our site, see what is a shot on target and what is a big chance.

 Non-penalty xG (npxG) FAQs